This page defines the RFP-Accounts Receivable billing process.

 - Enter the payment details, including date, the amount paid, payment method, and check number.
 You can also enter a payment memo or define a QuickBooks class.

 - Now you will see that the RFP invoice has a payment applied and the Balance Due has been reduced by the amount of the payment.
 Congratulations!
 Wasn’t that easy?

-- Let’s push the payment to QuickBooks by clicking the QuickBooks button and selecting Push Changes to QB* button.
-We are pushing changes because the RFP invoices is already in QuickBooks.
+- Let’s push the payment to QuickBooks by clicking the QuickBooks button and selecting Push Changes to QB button.
+We are pushing changes because the RFP invoice was already in QuickBooks.
 We are simply adding the payments to the synchronization.